Video Game / Pokémon Stadium

 - Obvious Rule Patch: The games introduced the standard clauses that typically get used in any "competitive" environment (in game or in versus battles).
 These include the Sleep clause (only one Pokémon a team can be asleep outside of self-inflicted sleep, such as with the Rest move), the Freeze clause (same as Sleep clause but with frozen solid), the Uber clause (Mewtwo, Mew, Ho-oh, Lugia and Celebi are banned) and the Double KO clause (see double KO).
 Without these, battles could get very boring.
 Pokémon Battle Revolution removed the legendary ban, though they were banned in online play for a while due to a glitch.

-- Old Save Bonus: The games are all very difficult without one of the handheld games, as the rental Pokémon usually have very poor movesets.
+- The games are all very difficult without one of the handheld games, as the rental Pokémon usually have very poor movesets.
 Using a handheld game makes each game much easier.

-- There's also a few Secret Characters in Pokémon Stadium 2's minigames that are unlocked if the player has a certain Pokémon in thier party or box.
+- There's also a few Secret Characters in Pokémon Stadium 2's minigames that are unlocked if the player has a certain Pokémon in their party or box.

 - Psychic Powers: Sabrina from Gym Leader Castle, and the Psychic trainer from Poke Cup, both of whom uses psychic type pokemon and are especially powerful in Stadium.